 Texting is changing American political campaigns while regulators, politicians, and the voters are scrambling to catch up.
 The tech behind texting is old, of course, but new peer-to-peer platforms are enabling political campaigns to text tens of millions of people without asking permission first, a change from past text message advertising campaigns.
 Largely free of government regulation, texts could also be the next pipeline for unaccountable money to flow into American politics, much like social media advertising in 2016.

 But ready or not, peer-to-peer texting is set to explode this fall as campaigns, political action groups, grassroots groups, and party organizations are expected to send well over 100 million text messages in the 2018 midterm cycle.

-“Don’t be giving out all of our secrets!,” said Corbin Trent, the communications director for Ocasio-Cortez’s insurgent Democratic primary campaign which sent over 120,000 texts over the summer in her successful campaign to unseat Rep. Joe Crowley.
+“Don’t be giving out all of our secrets!” said Corbin Trent, the communications director for Ocasio-Cortez’s insurgent Democratic primary campaign, which sent more than 120,000 texts using the platform Relay in her successful campaign to unseat Rep. Joe Crowley in New York's 14th congressional district.
 “I think it was one of the keys to increasing turnout among younger voters in our election.”

-Campaigns say that the key advantage for texts is simple: people read them.
-The open-rates vary by company and campaign, but they often are in the range of 70 to 90 percent whereas email open-rates have been falling for years as inboxes get stuffed with more and more spam.
+Campaigns say the key advantage with texts is simple: People read them.
+The openrates vary by company and campaign, but they're often in the range of 70 to 90 percent, whereas email open rates have been falling for years as inboxes get stuffed with more and more spam.